theopn/haunted-tiles/README.md

 - Blueman: GUI Bluetooth manager
 - Pavucontrol: Volume control for Pulseaudio (or Pipewire that pretends to be Pulseaudio)
-- xrandr: External display output control, should be a dependency for X11 server

 ## Sway Dependencies

-- Clipman & wl-clipboard: Wayland clipboard utility (wl-clipboard) and terminal command-line clipboard history manager (clipman).
+- Clipman & wl-clipboard: Wayland clipboard utility (wl-clipboard) and terminal command-line clipboard history manager (clipman)
-- fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
+- fzf: I use fzf as a rofi replacement in some scripts.
+As Rofi becomes stable in Wayland, this won't be necessary
 - Gammastep: Redshift replacement
-- Grim & Slurp: Select a region in Wayland compositor (Slurp) and take a screenshot (Grim).
+- Grim & Slurp: Select a region in Wayland compositor (Slurp) and take a screenshot (Grim)
 - Waybar: Bar

 ## Installation